webdevrr/movies-api/README.md

 # Movies API

 The `movies-api` is a RESTful service that provides endpoints to manage a collection of movies.
-It supports basic CRUD (Create, Read, Update, Delete) operations.
 The API is containerized, and you can easily run it using Docker.

 ## Prerequisites